Bollywood Theater

-Bollywood Theater is an Indian restaurant with two locations in Portland, Oregon's Richmond and Vernon neighborhoods.
+Bollywood Theater is an Indian restaurant in Portland, Oregon, United States.
+It operates in the Vernon neighborhood.
+Previously, another location was in southeast Portland's Richmond neighborhood.

 Description and history

-The restaurants are located along Northeast Alberta Street and Southeast Division Street.
-The northeast location opened in 2012, and the southeast restaurant began operating in February 2014.
+The business has operated restaurants on Northeast Alberta Street and Southeast Division Street.
+The northeast location opened in 2012.
+The southeast restaurant began operating in February 2014 and closed permanently on April 19, 2025.

 Troy MacLarty, a former cook at Chez Panisse, owns the restaurant and serves as its chef.

 Reception

 Matthew Korfage of Willamette Week described Bollywood as "pure Portland: upscale street food amid mismatched tables, variegated artisanal knickknackery and deeply ironized shrines to foreign film".
-Ron Scott and Janey Wong included the restaurant in Eater Portland's 2022 list of "Where to Find Exceptional Indian Food in Portland".
+Ron Scott and Janey Wong included the restaurant in Eater Portland's 2022 overview of "exceptional" Indian food in the city.
+Rebecca Roland included Bollywood in the website's 2025 overview of the Portland's best Indian food.